goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - Create `streamReducer` file inside of reducer folder.
 - It does all streams related works.
 - Set up separate case statements to handle each of different types.
 And each of those different types has different response get back from the API.
-- For example, when we see an action with the type of `FETCH_STREAMS` specifically thast means we are getting back an array of records.
+- For example, when we see an action with the type of `FETCH_STREAMS` specifically that means we are getting back an array of records.
 And we are going to want to take that array of records and merge them all into the state object.
   ```js
   export default (state = {}, action) => {
     switch (action.type) {